 Why Requirement 3 Was Developed

-The CEB currently has conflict of interest (COI) and disclosure requirements.
-New Requirement 3 strengthens those requirements and adds some new required practices.
+Prior to 2012, the CEB had conflict of interest (COI) and disclosure requirements.
+Requirement 3 strengthened those requirements and added some new required practices.

 The complete set [PDF] of the 12 Requirements for ASHA Approved CE Provider Approval can be found on the ASHA CE website.